frame-dev/CustomScoreboard/README.md

 - ⚙️ Fully customizable scoreboard lines via `config.yml`
 - 🔄 Automatic updates for scoreboard values
 - 📦 Event-based scoreboard assignment per player
+- Color code support using `&` as a replacement for `§` in all text

 ---